Realistic New Year’s Resolutions for Expecting Moms

 Treat Yourself to a Mom-to-Be Makeover

-With coronavirus, political changes, social unrest, and economic woes, 2020 will likely go down in the books as one of the most challenging years in recent history.
-If 2020 has taken its toll on you (or even if it hasn’t), one resolution that may be easy to keep is to treat yourself to a mommy makeover.
+With coronavirus still persisting, political and social unrest, and economic woes, 2021 will likely go down in the books as one of the most challenging years in recent history.
+If 2021 has taken its toll on you (or even if it hasn’t), one resolution that may be easy to keep is to treat yourself to a mommy makeover.
 It’s no surprise that hormonal changes, physical changes, and changes in how you feel during pregnancy can affect your emotional well-being.
 Your body is changing, and you may feel tired more frequently.
 You might have new features you’re not crazy about, like stretch marks or hemorrhoids.
 Use the new year to promote a new you – with a customized plan to help you look and feel your best.
 Here are a few ideas to get you started:

 - Get a facial.
 Basic facials (without lasers, electric currents, or harsh chemicals) are generally considered safe during pregnancy.
 Plus, they can help alleviate skin issues that are commonly associated with pregnancy such as dry skin, acne, or puffiness.4 Don’t feel like going to the spa?
 Save time and money by pampering yourself at home!
 Here’s a list of easy to make face masks using ingredients you probably already have in your kitchen: https://www.thehealthy.com/beauty/face-body-care/homemade-facial-masks-recipes/.

 - Put together an awesome maternity outfit.
 Treat yourself to a gorgeous new maternity gown, some cute accessories, and maybe a sexy lingerie set.
 Yes, you can still wear lingerie when pregnant – and don’t let anyone tell you otherwise!
 Get some inspiration from thebump.com: https://www.thebump.com/a/best-maternity-lingerie